ADSCIAN/ssalib/paper.md

 # Summary

-Singular Spectrum Analysis (SSA) is a method developed in the 1980s for analyzing and decomposing time-series data.
+Singular Spectrum Analysis (SSA) is a method developed in the 1980s for analyzing and decomposing time series.
 Using time-delayed trajectories or covariance matrices, SSA takes advantage of temporal dependencies to identify structured components such as trends and cycles.
-Time-series decomposition has various applications, including denoising, filtering, signal modeling, interpolation (or gap filling), and extrapolation (or forecasting).
+Time series decomposition has various applications, including denoising, filtering, signal modeling, interpolation (or gap filling), and extrapolation (or forecasting).
 The Singular Spectrum Analysis Library (SSALib) is a Python package that simplifies SSA implementation and visualization for the